 - Communities of Interest: Established for communication and exploration focusing on areas of common interest, which may be a product, subject specialty, or topic.
 Any member of a MnPALS library can form an Interest Group

 - Policy Groups: Representative groups that guide official policy creation/revision for Consortium-level concerns

 For a complete Alma glossary, see Ex Libris' Online Help - Alma Glossary

 - Acquisition/Serials - The Alma functionality for managing acquisitions and serialized items.
 Not all MnPALS libraries use acqusitions

 - Alma - The ILS used by MnPALS.
 The consortium went live January 2019

 - Alma Certification - Video course and test which provides in-depth knowledge for administration of Alma

 - Analytics - Reporting tool that updates nightly from Alma.
 Uses Oracle infrastructure.
 Can save reports individually, share with others at your institution, or share with the consortium and beyond

-- Booking - Request for a physical item at a specific point in time; can use the MnPALS Booking interface or Alma/Primo VE to manage booking requests
+- Booking - Request for a physical item or space at a specific point in time; can use the MnPALS Booking interface or Alma to manage booking requests

 - Community Zone (CZ) - A shared repository for all Alma users maintained by Ex Libris.
 It includes authority records, bibliographic metadata, and an electronic materials knowledge base